Market share of the SAP Hybris platform is barely visible, however it is still one of the leading solutions on the market.

-However Magento 2.0 which rolled out at the end of 2015 and within a few years replace most 1.x versions if all goes according to Magento’s plans has a much smaller community behind it with fewer developers and agencies.
+However, Magento 2.0 which rolled out at the end of 2015 and within a few years replace most 1.x versions if all goes according to Magento’s plans has a much smaller community behind it with fewer developers and agencies.

-You should also count on Hybris development being not only more expensive – it will also take much longer.
+You should also count on Hybris development is not only more expensive – it will also take much longer.
 One of the reasons for this is that while Magento is based on PHP, Hybris uses Java and is designed to suit large-scale enterprise needs.
 If you need special features to be developed it will likely take more working hours.

 An advantage of Magento is that for both the free CE and enterprise-level licensed EE versions there are thousands of extensions and special features available.
-Of course integrating these will require professionals, because the system itself is complex and you can only avoid errors that the different applications may cause like this, but still it is a great plus to have these many ready-made solutions to choose from.
+Of course integrating these will require professionals, because the system itself is complex and you can only avoid errors that the different applications may cause like this, but still, it is a great plus to have these many ready-made solutions to choose from.

 Features of Hybris

 The platform of SAP is fundamentally different from other eCommerce solutions.
 Most platforms are aimed at small and medium sized businesses and do a great job of satisfying their needs - Hybris however play in a different league.

 Traditionally webshop platforms are dealing with administration by integrating some form of CRM or ERP system, extending their baseline functionality.